Cost Data Analyst - Senior Cost Manager

 • Foster a collaborative and productive work environment.

-• Understand previous process, lessons learnt and how we can build this into new processes and tools.
+• Understand previous processes, lessons learned and embed them into new processes and tools.

-• Undertake the collection, processing, and analysis of data.
-This includes wider engagement with Trusts and client Finance and understanding how they feed into the process.
+• Undertake the collection, processing, and analysis of data, engaging with Trusts and client finance teams to integrate their inputs.

-• Ensure data accuracy, consistency, and integrity through robust processes, tools and engagement.
+• Ensure data accuracy, consistency and integrity through robust processes, tools and stakeholder engagement.

-• Utilise data tools to generate actionable insights and trends and feed back into the programme.
+• Utilise data tools to generate actionable insights and trends and feed them back into the programme.

 • Create and maintain dashboards and reports to support decision‑making.